argonautproject/scheduling/source/pages/patient-scheduling.md

 When the Client is notified of schedule changes, it can fetch the slots based on the actor and time period in the notification's payload and update its prefetched slot data.
 Notifications beyond the Client's time horizon are ignored.

-{% include img.html img="diagrams/Slide45.png" caption="Figure:  'Smart Polling' for Updated Slots" %}
+{% include img.html img="diagrams/Slide45.png" caption="'Smart Polling' for Updated Slots" %}

 #### API
 {:.no_toc}